yathit/yathit-inboxcrm-help/_posts/2000-06-05-configuration.md

 You can pre-reconfigure the Yathit InboxCRM Chrome Extension directly from Enterprise Configuration File, which is available in the [License Management](/portal/index.html) Portal.
 The configuration provides the capability to pre-configure all licensed users.

-We also provides configuration support.
+We also provides [paid support](https://www.yathit.com/buy-custom.html) for this customization.

 In the example given below, you can see the configuration for disabling snapshot panel in the extension.